keepsuit/laravel-temporal/README.md

 ### Create workflows and activities

-To create a new workflow, you can use the `make:workflow {name}` command, which will create a new workflow interface & relative class in the `app/Temporal/Workflows` directory.
+To create a new workflow, you can use the `temporal:make:workflow {name}` command, which will create a new workflow interface & relative class in the `app/Temporal/Workflows` directory.

-To create a new activity, you can use the `make:activity {name}` command, which will create a new activity interface & relative class in the `app/Temporal/Activities` directory.
+To create a new activity, you can use the `temporal:make:activity {name}` command, which will create a new activity interface & relative class in the `app/Temporal/Activities` directory.

 > [!NOTE]